Informo/specs-bot/README.md

 ## Configure

-The bot needs two configuration file to do its job.
+The bot needs two configuration files to do its job.

 ### `config.yaml`